-This species forms pink to yellowish red tufts, 2-8 cm high (Image A), which can have moderately distinct (Image B) to indistinct (Image C) main axes, but lacking a percurrent main axis.
-The appearance of a central axis lower on thalli can be enhanced in some individuals by multiple axes beging tangled together by an abundance of short moderately branched branches (Image D).
+This species forms pink to yellowish red tufts, 2-8 cm high (Image A), which are bushy and lack a distinct percurrent main axis (Image B).
+Some individuals have the appearance of percurrent axes (Image C) lower on their thalli owing to multiple axes being tangled together in rope-like strands by an abundance of short moderately branched laterals (Image D).
 Lower axes are covered with abundant rhizoidal filaments to form a thin but distinct cortical covering (Image E), while axes mid to upper thallus are ecorticate (Image F).
 Low on the thallus branching is loosely spiralled (Image G).
 In the upper thallus branching appears irregularly alternate (some spiralling) to pseudodichotomous when viewed at at higher (Image F) versus lower (Image H) magnification, respectively, because many branches develop to nearly the same length as their bearing axis.
 This development extends to the tips, which have a corymbose appearance (Image I).
 Carposporophytes are naked, produced in pairs and composed of 1-4 gonimolobes (Image J) while spermatangia are former in hemispherical clusters that can merge to form elongate structures (Image K).

-Image C. Pressed specimen lacking a distinct central axis (Gadd Point, Bonne Bay, NL; GWS008810; rehydrated from press).
+Image B. Pressed specimen lacking a distinct percurrent axis (Gadd Point, Bonne Bay, NL; GWS008810).

-Image D. Short, highly branched branchlets low on the thallus tangle major axes together into thicker strands (subtidal (1.5 m) breakwater, Port Hood Cape Breton, NS; GWS001781; rehydrated from press, aniline stained).
+Image D. Short, highly branched filaments low on the thallus, which tangle axes together into thicker rope-like strands (subtidal (1.5 m) breakwater, Port Hood Cape Breton, NS; GWS001781; rehydrated from press, aniline stained).

 Image E. Lower axial cells covered with a veil of rhizoidal filaments to form a cortical covering (GWS008810; rehydrated from press).